 What is happening in your corner of the world?
 Share your story.

 One of the greatest benefits I have had in my classroom, that encompasses all things literacy, has been the addition of purposeful talk.
-When it comes to inviting students to think and learn… Continue reading
+When it comes to inviting students to … Continue Reading Turn and Talk

 As middle school teachers, we know grammar and language conventions have likely been taught to our writers in previous years.
 But why don’t they stick?
 Here are a few ideas around teaching grammar and language conventions using an inquiry approach…